wp-plugins/5mincom-video-suggestions/readme.txt

 = What's the difference between the "ADD TO POST" button and "Grab code" procedure? = The "ADD TO POST" button will embed a thumbnail of the initial video in your list at the current cursor location.
 This thumbnail is a graphic placeholder for the player.
 The actual player will only be visible after you submit your article.

-The "Grab code" procedure allows you to copy the code containing all of your Player and video information.
+The "Grab code" procedure allows you to copy the code containing all of your player and video information.
 This code can be embedded in a standard HTML page or shared with others.

 = What's a playlist? =
 A Playlist is a pre-existing group of videos.
 Each playlist has its own unique ID.
 A playlist is selected by its ID in the "Use Playlist" tab.

 = How do I create a playlist? =
 Playlists are created and edited in The AOL On Network Console.
-To access the Console, go to http://console.aolonnetwork.com/
+To access the Console:

+* go to
+http://console.aolonnetwork.com/

 Or,

-Click "console.aolonnetwork.com" in the "Use Playlist" tab in the Select Videos area.
+* Click "console.aolonnetwork.com" in the "Use Playlist" tab in the Select Videos area.

 From the Console, click the "Playlist" tab and follow the step-by-step instructions to create a new playlist or edit an existing playlist.
 After a playlist is created, it is automatically assigned an ID.

-You can search for a playlist from The AOL On Network Plugin panel, by its ID in the "Use Playlist" tab.
+You can search for a playlist by its ID via The AOL On Network Plugin panel's "Use Playlist" tab.

 = In the Search Results screen, what does the blue circle at the bottom right of each thumbnail mean? =
 + The circle with a plus sign (+) indicates that the video can be added to The AOL On Network Video Plugin panel's Selection list.
 Click the plus sign to add the video to the list.